inmanta/inmanta-core/docs/lsm/transfer_optimization/transfer_optimization.rst

 Testing
 =======

-The Inmanta server validates every lifecycle that is exported to the server and it will reject any lifecycle with incorrect state-preserving transfers.
+The Inmanta server validates every lifecycle that is exported to the server and it will reject any lifecycle that is indisputably wrong.
 The server will for example reject lifecycles with state-preserving transfers that connect a state that exports resources with a state that doesn't export resources.
 However, the server cannot exhaustively detect all cases where transfers are incorrectly marked as state-preserving.
 As such, it's important to add tests that validate whether the service model behaves consistently, whether or not the